 “This anthology provides an exceptionally literate assessment of past research and a coherent statement of the research agenda for the future.”

 “There is a … sense of excitement, as many of the contributors attempt to mark out new subjects for future research, or try out new strategies of investigation and invite the reader, or reviewer, to participate in their debates.”

 — Michael Burrage in Modern Law Review

-A new paperback edition, also featuring the new introduction, and embedding the original page numbers for continuity and ease of use by scholars, is available at Amazon.com, our QP eStore, Barnes & Noble, BooksAMillion, YBP Library Services, Ingram catalog, and other booksellers.
+Paperback edition, 2014, also featuring the new introduction, and embedding the original page numbers for continuity and ease of use by scholars, is available at Amazon.com, our QP eStore, Barnes & Noble, BooksAMillion, YBP Library Services, Ingram catalog, and other booksellers.
 Also available in the UK from such sources as the UK Amazon store.

 Barnes & Noble for Nook.

 Apple iTunes and iBooks (direct on iPad and iPhone, previewed online).